-The design and placement of garages is important to the creation of a pleasing streetscape and a domestic 'neighborhood' feel.
+The design and placement of garages is important to creation of a pleasing streetscape and a domestic 'neighborhood' feel.
 A minimum setback is required to allow a parked car in front of garage within the lot and not overlapping with adjacent sidewalks or common drive aisles.
-Exceptions may be granted through the Design Review process to allow the garage face closer to the front lot line.
+Exceptions may be granted through the Design Review process to allow the garage face closer to the front lot line per city codes.

-Garages preferably will have individual carriage doors, but double garage doors are permissible as well.
-Garage doors must abide by the minimum and maximum dimensions defined in the Zoning Ordinance.
+Garages preferably will have individual carriage doors, but double garage doors no wider than 15' are permissible as well.
+Garage doors shall not exceed eight (8) feet in height, and shall be recessed from the exterior garage face a minimum of six (6) inches.
 Garage doors should be traditionally panelled, and windows courses at the upper panel are desirable features.
 Single car garages and tandem garages are also encouraged where circumstances favor this layout on the lot.